How to convert p values into something useful

 Finally, never rely on the p values from a single study.
 An iron clad rule of EBM (and scientific enquiry more generally) is the need for repeated independent reproducibility of the data before you believe it, even if the Post-TP calculated from a single study’s p-value is appealing.

 1. Estimate a pre-test probability that the hypothesis is true

 - Base this on biological/logical plausibility and prior research.

 2. Convert the relevant study finding p value to a Bayes Factor (likelihood ratio).
 One prominent methodology uses the calculation, Bayes Factor = 1/(-ep ln(p)).
 This provides the following Bayes Factors in this table:

 3. Use Bayes Factors to convert the hypothesis Pre-TP into Post-TP

 - Bayes Factors can be multiplied by pre-test odds to provide post-test odds.
-However probabilities are somewhat more intuitive and familiar to clinicians and converting (pre-test) into odds, applying Bayes Factor to reveal post test odds and then converting back to probabilities (post-test) adds unnecessary intellectual hassle when online calculators already exist that more simply calculate Post-TP from Pre-TP using likelihood ratios (like this one).
+However probabilities are somewhat more intuitive and familiar to clinicians than odds, and converting Pre-TP into odds, applying Bayes Factor to reveal post test odds and then converting back to Post-TP adds unnecessary intellectual hassle when online calculators already exist that more simply calculate Post-TP from Pre-TP using likelihood ratios (like this one).
 Using these Bayes Factors and entering them into the calculators as likelihood ratios, reveals the following estimates of the absolute maximum Post-TP given a Pre-TP and p-value.

 Suppose you wished to study a new Hypothesis A and your prior belief is that the probability that Hypothesis A was true was 10%.
 You perform a study whose primary outcome reveals an effect that is in favour of Hypothesis A with a p value of 0.01.